Guseyn/guseyn.com/static/md/posts/async-objects-instead-of-async-calls.md

 ```

-You might ask *"What if I need to use the result that is represented by `A1`, how can I do that?*.
-Well, it's very simple: you just wrap it with another async object that process `A1` and invoke method `call` of new async object instead of `A1`.
+You might ask *"What if I need to use the result that is represented by `A1`, how can I do that?"*.
+Well, it's very simple: you just wrap it with another async object that processes `A1` and invokes method `call` of new async object instead of `A1`.

 It means that it's not possible to combine this approach with callbacks, Promises and async/await abstractions.
 Mostly because all these abstractions are procedural, and async object that described above is pure object-oriented abstraction.